EU launches legal action against vaccine-maker AstraZeneca

 He said the reason for the legal action was that “some terms of the contract have not been respected” and that “the company has not been in a position to come up with a reliable strategy to ensure a timely delivery of doses.”

-AstraZeneca’s contract with the EU foresaw an initial 300 million doses for distribution among member countries, with an option for a further 100 million.
+AstraZeneca’s contract with the EU, which was signed by the Commission on behalf of the member countries last August, foresaw an initial 300 million doses for distribution among member countries, with an option for a further 100 million.

-But only 30 million doses were delivered in the first quarter of 2021, and the company says it can provide 70 million in the second quarter, rather than the 180 million it had promised.
+The British-Swedish drugmaker had hoped to deliver 80 million doses of that in the first quarter of 2021, but only 30 million were sent.
+According to the Commission, the company is now set to provide 70 million doses in the second quarter, rather than the 180 million it had promised.

-AstraZeneca has previously said that its contract with the EU contained vaccine delivery targets, not firm commitments, and that the company was unable to meet them because of early problems with rapidly expanding its production capacity.
+AstraZeneca said in a statement that it “regrets” the Commission’s decision to take legal action and that it will “strongly defend” itself in court.

+“We believe any litigation is without merit and we welcome this opportunity to resolve this dispute as soon as possible,” AstraZeneca said.
+It said deliveries are improving “following an unprecedented year of scientific discovery, very complex negotiations, and manufacturing challenges.”

+The company said it wants to continue “working constructively with the EU Commission to vaccinate as many people as possible.
+Many thousands of our employees working around the clock have been driven by a passion to help the world at no profit.”

+The AstraZeneca vaccine is cheaper and easier to use than rival shots from Pfizer and Moderna and has been endorsed for use in over 50 countries, including by the 27-nation EU and the World Health Organization.
+U.S. authorities are still evaluating the vaccine.

-Last month, the Commission launched a dispute resolution mechanism aimed at amicably addressing its differences with the company.
+The Commission has publicly criticized the company on several occasions, and last month it launched a dispute resolution mechanism aimed at amicably addressing their differences.
 Brussels said that its focus is to ensure timely deliveries of vaccines.

 It since said that its option for extra AstraZeneca doses will not be taken up.